acunning1/bbmap/README.md

 **Author**: Andy Cunningham - 5/8/17

-A CLI utility written in Python to retrieve demographic data for a specified set of U.S. states from a public API and outputs that data in a specified format.
+A CLI utility written in Python to retrieve demographic data for a specified set of U.S. states from a public API and output that data in a specified format.

 - **[Requirements](https://github.com/acunning1/bbmap#requirements)**
 - **[Installation](https://github.com/acunning1/bbmap#installation)**